Kenya: Water without walking for miles

 Afghanistan: Ensuring teachers turn up to work

-Teachers often failed to show up at Hamid’s school.
-Now his Integrity Club has solved the problem.
+Teachers often failed to show up at this school in Afghanistan.
+Now engagement by the Integrity Club has solved the problem.
+This programme ran from 2018 - 2021.

 The impact of our work and partnerships exists on multiple levels and we invest resources in building evidence for it and understanding how and why it happens.
 We are also keen to learn more about where our impact is less than expected.